cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 ## Key Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-Access to Teams can be controlled by the user type.
+**User Types**: Access to Teams can be controlled by the user type.
 In this baseline, the types of users are defined as follows:

 1.  **Internal users**: Members of the agency's M365 tenant.